-This sugar-free bulk sausage seasoning is easy to make and adds great flavor to ground pork breakfast sausage patties.
-It's got a delicious herb flavor from sage, rosemary and oregano and umami from onion and garlic powder, salt and pepper.
-To make a spicy version of this seasoning, add a teaspoon of crushed red pepper flakes.
+This sugar-free bulk pork breakfast sausage seasoning makes the most delicious sausage patties.
+The seasoning has a great herb flavor from sage, rosemary and oregano and umami from onion and garlic powder, salt and pepper.

 How to make it: